 AI Detection

-We use Machine Learning algorithms to automatically assign tags based on patterns and historical data.
-The AI learns independently and is further trained by manual changes made by the employee.ExampleTraining data for customer inquiries about “bank details”:
+We use machine-learning algorithms to automatically assign tags based on patterns and historical data.
+The AI learns autonomously and is further trained by manual changes made by the employee.ExampleTraining data for customer concerns on the topic “Bank details”:

 Condition Detection